danielkrash/LogisticCompanyBackend/README.md

-Here’s a suggested README.md file for your repository, **LogisticCompanyBackend**, based on its name and the fact it's written entirely in C#.
-If you'd like to customize or add more details, let me know!

----

 # LogisticCompanyBackend

 Welcome to the **LogisticCompanyBackend** repository!
 This project is designed to provide the backend services for a logistics company, handling functionalities such as shipment tracking, order management, and other logistics operations.